-Our network of partners in the world
+Our partners in the world.

 Students of the University of Münster

-If you are interested to join our team, please see Prof. Moerschbacher anytime you meet him in the Department (always best after prior arrangement of an appointment e.g. via email).
+If you are interested to join our team, please see Prof. Moerschbacher anytime you meet him in the Institute (always best after prior arrangement of an appointment e.g. via email).
 BSc students may join us during their third year in the "Projekt-Modul" and for their Bachelor research project ("BSc-Arbeit").
 In general, prior successful completion of a "Vertiefungs-Modul" in Biochemistry, Biotechnology, Microbiology, or Molecular Genetics (or equivalent) is a prerequisite for participating in our projects.
 MSc students may join us during the first year in a "Forschungs-Modul", typically after having successfully completed at least one "Fortgeschrittenen-Modul" in the IBBP.
 Successful completion of a "Forschungs-Modul" typically is a prerequisite for taking up a Master research project ("MSc-Arbeit") in our group during the second year.
-Joining our group for a doctoral project may require the successful application for a fellowship with one of the national or international funding agencies.
+Joining our group for a doctoral project typically requires the successful application for a fellowship with one of the national or international funding agencies.

 Students from abroad

 Should you be interested, after studying our research projects, to become part of our team, you may consider sending an application to us using our Expression of Interest form.
-Be advised, however, that (except when we specifically advertise positions in an externally funded project) the University of Münster and the Institute for Biology and Biotechnology of Plants do not have the option to offer scholarships to students so that you will have to apply separately for a research scholarship with one of the appropriate national or international organisations before joining us.
+Be advised, however, that (except when we specifically advertise positions in an externally funded project) the University of Münster and the Institute for Biology and Biotechnology of Plants do not have the option to offer scholarships so that you will have to apply separately for a research scholarship with one of the appropriate national or international organisations before joining us.
 Without the successful application for a fellowship from a third party for which you are responsible, you typically cannot be accepted as a doctoral or post-doctoral researcher in our group.
 Should your experiences and interests meet our expectations, we will of course assist you in preparing a strong research proposal.
-Admission, however, requires the granting of a fellowship due to a successful application which you have to submit to a third party of your choice.
+Admission, however, requires the granting of a fellowship due to a successful application which you have to submit yourself to a third party of your choice.
 Possible funding agencies may e.g. be found here.